New existence theorems in measure theory and equivalence results for the existence of invariant probabilities

 \subsection{Construction of the probability measure}

-In this section, one associates a probability measure with every compact metric space.
-It is such that for any couple of partially isometric opens $U$ and $V$, the measures of those are equal.
+In this section, one associates a probability measure to every compact metric space.
+It is such that for any couple of partially isometric opens $U$ and $V$, their measures equal.
 This construction only depends on the choice of a limit notion in $0$ of the space of bounded maps from $ (0;+\infty )$ to $\mathbf{R}$.
 Let us choose once for all such a limit notion $L$.
-We assume that it is the same all the article long.
+We assume that it is the same all the paper long.

 First of all, one defines the notion of partially isometric opens. $\phi : U \rightarrow V$ is a partial isometry between the opens $U$ and $V$ if it is an isometry from $U$ to $V$.
 There is no need that it can be prolonged to the whole ambient space containing $U$.